Keep Breathing (TV series): Development

 In February 2021, Breathe was given a series order.
 The series is created, written, and executive produced by Martin Gero and Brendan Gall.
 Warner Bros.
-Television Studios produces the series.
+Television produces the series.
 Maggie Kiley joined the series as executive producer and director of the first three episodes in June 2021.
 The series was retitled Keep Breathing in June 2022.

 Casting

 In June 2021, Melissa Barrera was set to star in the series.
 Jeff Wilbusch was added as a recurring guest star one month later.
 The same month, Florencia Lozano and Juan Pablo Espinosa joined as recurring.
 Austin Stowell joined the cast in September 2021.

 Filming

 Filming began on June 28, 2021, in Vancouver, and wrapped on September 20, 2021.

 Reception

 The review aggregator website Rotten Tomatoes reported a 56% approval rating with an average rating of 5.60/10, based on 18 critic reviews.
 The website's critical consensus reads, "Brisk pacing and Melissa Barrera's compelling presence help Keep Breathing stay alive, even as the series chokes whenever it tries to broaden its scope."
 Metacritic, which uses a weighted average, assigned a score of 45 out of 100 based on 7 critics, indicating "mixed or average reviews".